hobbyfarm/hobbyfarm.github.io/content/docs/setup/installation.md

 ### Hostname Configuration

 HobbyFarm requires four domains to serve its traffic.
-Prior to installation of HobbyFarm, these domains must exist in a DNS server and must point to either a load balancer or a Kubernetes Node.
-Documentation of that process is outside the scope of this documentation.
+Prior to installation of HobbyFarm, these domains **_must exist_** in a DNS server and must point to either a load balancer or a Kubernetes Node.
+Documentation of DNS configuration is outside the scope of this documentation.

 | Domain | Purpose | HobbyFarm Service |
 |----------------|---------|---------|